DerryL7889/Verilog-TicTacToe/README.md

 # Verilog-TicTacToe

-Tic Tac Toe game written in verilog
+Tic Tac Toe game written in verilog.

 This is a Quartus Prime project designed for the DE10 Lite board

 notes to team: